 Not that yoga will heal a bad back after a few weeks, but regular practice of yoga helps to maintain, stretch and strengthen the muscles of the back, favouring blood circulation in the spine and in the nervous system.

 As long as you don’t have a back problem, you don’t really care about it and you could spend your whole life without paying attention to your back, until the day it becomes a problem.

 To most of us, back pain is a tough time, but long-term back problems can quickly become a liability and can make life difficult for those affected.

-In this article, Gwen will demonstrates how to stretch your back with a few yoga poses and back stretches that can be performed gently to help you feel better.

-Text B | Not that yoga will heal a bad back after a few weeks, but regular practice of yoga helps to maintain, stretch and strengthen the muscles of the back, favouring blood circulation in the spine and in the nervous system.

-As long as you don’t have a back problem, you don’t really care about it and you could spend your whole life without paying attention to your back, until the day it becomes a problem.

-To most of us, back pain is a tough time, but long-term back problems can quickly become a liability and can make life difficult for those affected.

-In this article, Gwen will demonstrates how to stretch your back with a few yoga poses and back stretches that can be performed gently to help you feel better.
+In this article, Gwen will demonstrates how to stretch your back with a few yoga poses that can be performed gently to help you feel better.